 Prepping the Pernil

 Make the spice rub.
 Combine oil, garlic, oregano, adobo seasoning, and salt in a mortar & pestle or food processor and mash/pulse until a consistent paste forms.
-It should be a thick with chunks of small chunks of garlic.
+It should be a thick with small chunks of garlic.

 Tip: When scoring the fat, be careful to not cut all the way through, so that it stays intact as one large piece.

 Marinate the pork.
 With the pork in a baking dish, rub the marinade all around, making sure to push it into the deep cuts made earlier.
 Add orange juice or water to the base of the baking dish, cover the baking dish with foil and marinate in the fridge for at least 4 hours or overnight (the longer the better).

 Roast the Pernil.
 Make sure to bring the pork to room temperature before preheating your oven to 300 degrees.
 Roast the pork shoulder, covered with aluminum foil for 2 hours or until it reaches an internal temperature of 165 degrees.

 Did you know?
 Making deep cuts into the flesh of the pork allows the marinade to infuse deep into the meat, creating maximum flavor.

 Crisp the skin.
 At this point, raise the temperature of the oven to 450 and bake on a rack in the middle of the oven, uncovered for 1 hour or until the fat becomes crispy and the pork inside is fork tender.